Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzExpressRouteCircuitStats.md

 ## SYNTAX

 ```
-Get-AzureRmExpressRouteCircuitStats -ResourceGroupName <String> -ExpressRouteCircuitName <String>
+Get-AzExpressRouteCircuitStats -ResourceGroupName <String> -ExpressRouteCircuitName <String>
  [-PeeringType <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmExpressRouteCircuitStats** cmdlet retrieves traffic statistics for an ExpressRoute circuit.
+The **Get-AzExpressRouteCircuitStats** cmdlet retrieves traffic statistics for an ExpressRoute circuit.
 The statistics include the number of bytes sent and received over both the primary and secondary routes.